SPOT

 Hokkeji Temple

-Founded in Kaminokuni in 1521 (the first year of the Taiei era), it was moved to Esashi in 1665 (the fifth year of the Kanbun era), and the main hall was built in 1721 (the sixth year of the Kyoho era).
-It retains the majestic architectural beauty of the Muromachi period.
+Founded in Kaminokuni in 1521 (the first year of the Daiei era), it was relocated to Esashi in 1665 (the fifth year of the Kanbun era), and the main hall was constructed in 1721 (the sixth year of the Kyoho era).
+It retains the solemn architectural beauty of the Muromachi period.

-The mountain gate was built over 300 years ago as the main gate of the Hiyama Magistrate's Office, and is also one of the oldest structures in Hokkaido.
-The "Eight-Direction Glancing Dragon" painted on the 7m square ceiling of the main hall is said to be the work of Ike Taiga, a leading figure in Japanese literati painting.
-Many other ancient works of art, including Buddhist paintings and folding screens, are also preserved here, all of which have high cultural value.
+The temple gate was built over 300 years ago as the main gate of the Hiyama Magistrate's Office and is also one of the oldest structures in Hokkaido.
+The 'Happo-nirami no Ryu' (Dragon Staring in All Directions) painted on the 7-meter square ceiling of the main hall is said to be the work of Ikeno Taiga, a leading figure in Japanese literati painting.
+In addition, many other ancient art pieces of high cultural value, such as Buddhist paintings and folding screens, are preserved here.

-There is a large weeping cherry tree in the grounds of Hokkeji Temple, and every year around Golden Week, the tree is in full bloom.
-It is located on a hilltop and the contrast between the Hiyama Magistrate's Office gate and the sea is amazing.
+Within the grounds of Hokkeji Temple, there is a large weeping cherry tree that comes into full bloom, covering the entire tree, around Golden Week each year.
+Located on high ground, the contrast between the gate of the Hiyama Magistrate's Office and the sea is superb.
 It is a popular spot.

 Business Hours